BaylorCMS/HCALTB2015/UserCode/H2TestBeamAnalyzer/README.md

 git pull origin master
 ```

+**DO NOT do cmsenv if you want to pull or push to/from the central repository.
+For reasons unknown to use, sourcing CMSSW breaks git**.
+If you know why this happens please let us know...

 ## Instructions on how to use the code

 First make sure to compile
 ```
+cd CMSSW_7_5_0/src
 scram b
 cmsenv
 ```